 Federal ESA-Litigation.
 On December 2, 2019, a group of non-governmental organizations, including commercial fishing groups and the Natural Resources Defense Council (the "NGOs"), sued USFWS and NMFS, alleging the 2019 biological opinions were arbitrary and capricious, later amending the lawsuit to include claims under the federal ESA and NEPA related to decisions made by the Bureau of Reclamation.
 On February 20, 2020, Natural Resources, the California Environmental Protection Agency, and the California Attorney General (collectively, the "State Petitioners") sued the federal agencies, making similar allegations.
-The State Water Project contractors association intervened in both cases to defend the 2019 biological opinions.
-The NGOs and the State Petitioners filed a preliminary injunction seeking a court order imposing interim operations consistent with the prior 2008and 2009 biological opinions pending rulings on the merits of plaintiffs' challenges to the two 2019 biological opinions.
-On May 11, 2020, the court granted, in part, the motions for preliminary injunction, thereby requiring the Central Valley Project to operate to one of the reasonable and prudent alternatives (referred to as the "inflow to export ratio") in the 2009 biological opinion through May 31, 2020.
-Asnoted above, on September 30, 2021, the federal defendants formally re-initiated consultation on the challenged biological opinions.
-In October 2021, the federal defendants and state plaintiffs issued a draft-Interim Operations Plan ("IOP") that would govern Central Valley Project State Water Project coordinated operations through the 2021-2022 water year ending on September 30, 2022.
-In November-2021, the federal defendants moved for a remand of the biological opinions without vacating them, requested a stay through September 30, 2022, and requested that the court impose the IOP as equitable relief.
-The State Petitioners moved to have the IOP imposed as a preliminary injunction, while the NGOsmoved for a preliminary injunction seeking an order imposing greater operational restrictions than underthe IOP.
-On March 11, 2022, the court denied the State Petitioners' and NGO plaintiffs' motions for preliminary injunctive relief and granted the federal defendants' request for a remand without vacating the biological opinions, equitable relief imposing the IOP and a stay of the litigation through September 30, 2022.
-On September 30, 2022, the federal defendants and state plaintiffs filed a joint status report describing the status of the reinitiated After a series of State motions for injunctive relief in 2020 and 2021, the State and federal governments agreed on an interim operations plan ("IOP") in 2022 and 2023 to address drought conditions and to better align Central Valley Project and operations with the State Water Project consultation; recommending an IOP for 2022-2023 water year similar to the 2021-22 water year IOP, and requesting a continued stay.
-On February 24, 2023, the court issued an order approving an IOP for 2023 and extended the stay through December 31, 2023.
-USFWS and NMFS have produced their respective administrative records.
-Once the administrative records are finalized, the parties anticipate stipulating to a briefing schedule to resolve the merits of the cases.
-However, considering the re-initiation of consultation and stay, the cases may be further stayed to allow completionof the reinitiated consultation and issuance of new or amended, as it is operated under its California ESA incidental take permit.
+The State Water Contractors association intervened in both cases to defend the 2019 biological opinions.
+After a series of State motions for injunctive relief in 2020 and 2021, the State and federal governments agreed on an interim operations plan ("IOP") in 2022 and 2023 to address drought conditions and to better align Central Valley Project operations with the State Water Project, as it is operated under its California ESA incidental take permit.
 After extensive briefing, the court ultimately approved the IOP as a consent decree in 2022 and 2023, and a decision is pending in regard to the 2024 IOP.
-As part of the IOP orders, the court has stayed the litigation in anticipation of a new biological opinions without reaching by the meritsend of the claims 2024.
-Metropolitan is unable to predict the outcome of any litigation relating tothe federal 2019 biological opinions or any potential effect on Metropolitan's State Water Project water supplies.
+As part of the IOP orders, the court has stayed the litigation in anticipation of a new biological opinions by the end of 2024.
+Metropolitan is unable to predict the outcome of any litigation or any potential effect on Metropolitan's State Water Project water supplies.

 California ESA-DWR Permit Litigation.
 As described above, operations of the State Water Project require both federal ESA and California ESA authorizations.
 DWR described and analyzed its proposed State Water Project long-term operations plan for purposes of obtaining a new California ESA permit in its November 2019 Draft EIR under CEQA.
 Its 2019 Draft EIR proposed essentially the same operations plan as for the federal 2019 biological opinions, with the addition of operations for the State-only listed species, Longfin smelt.
 In December 2019, DWR submitted its application for an incidental take permit under the California ESA to CDFW, with a modified State operation plan that added new outflow and environmental commitments.
 On March 27, 2020, DWR released its final EIR and Notice of Determination, describing and adopting a State operation plan with additional operational restrictions and additional conservation commitments.
 On March 31, 2020, CDFW issued an incidental take permit for the State Water Project that included further operational restrictions and outflow.
-As issued, the incidental take permit reduces State Water Project deliveries by more than 200,000 acre feet on acre-feet on an average annually and adds another annual basis as compared to the 2019 biological opinions and includes \$218 million over a ten-year period in environmental commitments for the State Water Project.
+As issued, the incidental take permit reduces State Water Project deliveries by more than 200,000 acre-feet on an average annual basis as compared to the 2019 biological opinions and includes \$218 million over a ten-year period in environmental commitments for the State Water Project.